dotnet/Scaffolding/tools/dotnet-msidentity/README.md

   --update-app-registration    Update an Azure AD or Azure AD B2C app registration in Azure.

-Internal Commands (These commands have little do with registering AAD/AAD B2C apps but are nice helpers):
+Internal Commands (These commands have little do with registering Azure AD/Azure AD B2C apps but are nice helpers):

-  --list--aad-apps                     Lists AAD Applications for a given tenant + username.
+  --list--aad-apps                     Lists Azure AD Applications for a given tenant + username.

-  --list-service-principals            Lists AAD Service Principals for a given tenant + username.
+  --list-service-principals            Lists Azure AD Service Principals for a given tenant + username.

-  --list-tenants                       Lists AAD + AAD B2C tenants for a given username.
+  --list-tenants                       Lists Azure AD + Azure AD B2C tenants for a given username.

   --update-project                     Given client id for an Azure AD/AD B2C app, update appsettings.json, local user secrets.
 [TODO : and project code(Startup.cs, project references to get the app auth ready).]

-  -- create-client-secret              Create a client secret for given app registration (client id) and print the secret.
+  --create-client-secret               Create a client secret for given app registration (client id) and print the secret.

-  -- create-app-registration           Create an Azure AD or Azure AD B2C app registration in Azure.
+  --create-app-registration            Create an Azure AD or Azure AD B2C app registration in Azure.

 Options:
   --tenant-id <tenant-id>              Azure AD or Azure AD B2C tenant in which to create/update the app.